pypose/pypose/CONTRIBUTING.md

 git checkout -b {your_github_id}/{pr_name}
 ```

-In subsequent development, if the main branch of the local repository is behind the main branch of "upstream", we need to pull the upstream for synchronization, and then execute the above command:
+In a subsequent development, if the main branch of the local repository is behind the main branch of "upstream", we need to pull the upstream for synchronization, and then execute the above command:

 ```shell
 git pull upstream main